jboss-developer/jboss-eap-quickstarts/kitchensink-html5-mobile/README.md

 This application is built using a HTML5 + REST approach.
 This uses a pure HTML client that interacts with with the application server via restful end-points (JAX-RS).
 This application also uses some of the latest HTML5 features and advanced JAX-RS.
 And since testing is just as important with client side as it is server side, this application uses QUnit to show you how to unit test your JavaScript.

 What is a modern web application without mobile web support?
 This application also integrates jQuery mobile and basic client side device detection to give you both a desktop and mobile  version of the interface.
 Both support the same features, including form validation, member registration, etc. However the mobile version adds in mobile layout, touch, and performance  improvements needed to get you started with mobile web development on JBoss.

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later with the  Red Hat JBoss Web Framework Kit (WFK) 2.4.

-The application this project produces is designed to be run on JBoss AS 7 or JBoss Enterprise Application Platform 6.
+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

 An HTML5 compatible browser such as Chrome, Safari 5+, Firefox 5+, or IE 9+ are required. and note that some behaviors will vary slightly (ex. validations) based on browser support, especially IE 9.